billyjitsu/morpho_curation_tool/README.md

 Returns vault address for subsequent operations

 ### Step 2a (Optional But Recommended): Generate your OEV rewards oracle
 This script will generate your specified oracle feeds.
-These price feeds will have OEV enabled so if liquidations occur the Market will generate income if the liquidator uses OEV to liquidate the unhealthy position.
+These price feeds will have OEV enabled, so if liquidations occur, the Market will generate income if the liquidator uses OEV to liquidate the unhealthy position.
-In the .env file, set a value for the price feed of choice.
-Ex  ETH/USD in DAPI_NAME and the name of your Market in DAPP_ALIAS
+In the `.env file`, set a value for the price feed of choice.
+Ex:  ETH/USD in DAPI_NAME and the name of your Market in DAPP_ALIAS
+Ex:

+- DAPI_NAME="ETH/USD"
+- DAPP_ALIAS="Billy ETH USDC Market"

 ```
 yarn dappSpecificProxy